sgohl/traefik-acme/README.md

 Reason:

-- You have multiple swarm managers and want to run multiple traefik-http-only instances as ingress
+- You have multiple swarms and need to run multiple traefik-http-only instances as ingress
 - You want to seperate certs-generation for the sake of high availability
 - You want https offloading by an external loadbalancer in front of the stack (certs from acme.json are extracted to that loadbalancer)
 - Because certbot & co would cause double work on managing host lists and creating certs, why not use the traefik labels on services already available to generate acme certs with a single traefik instance, which only purpose is to generate certs and nothing else